Dronescapeclub/drosstaav3f/README.txt

 How to start bot locally on VSCode:
 1: download Node.js onto computer
-2: right click on the folder named "drosstaa3" and click "Open in Terminal"
+2: right click on the folder named "drosstaa3f" and click "Open in Terminal"
 3: in the command prompt that opens, type "code ."
 (WITHOUT THE QUOTATION MARKS)
-4: open the console in VSCode (should be opened after step 3) and paste these following commands and press enter for each line:
+4: open the console in VSCode (should be opened after step 3) and paste these following commands and press enter for each line (open terminal through Ctrl + `):

 node -v
 npm init -y
 npm install discord-interactions discord.js dotenv fs node-fetch path

-(dont worry about any vulnerabilities that pop up, I swear it wont steal anything...)
+(dont worry about any vulnerabilities that pop up, I swear it wont steal anything... if there aren't any vulnurabilities then ignore what I said)

 5: paste this command into console as well:

 npm list --depth=0

-...and something similar to this should show:
+...and something similar to this should show (version numbers dont matter):

 drosstaa3@1.0.0 C:\Users\someUser\Desktop\drosstaa3
 ├── discord-interactions@4.4.0